-Placements in the second year of the Diploma Programme may only take place in exceptional cases if the student has met the requirements for promotion to the second year of the Diploma Programme.
+As a rule we see the Diploma Programme as a two-year course and do not automatically place new students in the second year and may only take place in exceptional cases and if the student has met the requirements for promotion to the second year of the Diploma Programme.
 In addition, the school, students and parents need to be able to facilitate a smooth transition.
 DP 1 documents (internal assessments, extended essays etc.) that require transfer to AICS for IB submission (including the previous school authenticity statements) need to be indicated.
+It is the responsibility of the student to organisze the transfer of their CAS work into Managebac when they start at the AICS.
 We cannot accommodate subjects not offered at AICS.
-All requests must be discussed with the Diploma Programme coordinator.
+All requests must be discussed with the Diploma Programme Coordinator.